THOMASELOVE/431-classes-2024/class08/README.md

 ## Announcements

+1. Thursday TA office hours will now be held from 9:00 to 10:30 PM, instead of 7:30 to 9 PM.
+Sorry for the change.
-1. A student was good enough to point out that I've been unclear.
+2. A student was good enough to point out that I've been unclear.
 We don't really have a Shared Google Drive, but instead a Shared Folder in your My Drive, called **431 Fall 2024 Students and Dr Love**.
 I am sorry about that.
-2. Student Videos introducing themselves (from Lab 1, task 5) are now available for you to watch (as you like) in the **Student Introductory Videos** subfolder of our Shared Google Drive folder.
+3. Student Videos introducing themselves (from Lab 1, task 5) are now available for you to watch (as you like) in the **Student Introductory Videos** subfolder of our Shared Google Drive folder.
-3. Feedback on the Minute Paper after Class 07 [is available now](https://bit.ly/431-2024-min-07-feedback).
+4. Feedback on the Minute Paper after Class 07 [is available now](https://bit.ly/431-2024-min-07-feedback).
 Grades on the 431 Student Grade Roster in our Shared Google Drive folder are up to date, as well.
     - Someone asked what you need to do to get full credit on a Minute Paper.
 To increase your chances, (1) get it in on time, and (2) Include something thoughtful (as a complete sentence, ideally) in your response, especially in response to the standard questions I ask every time (What was the most important thing, and what questions do you have for me.)
-4. The [Lab Regrade Request Form](https://bit.ly/431-2024-lab-regrade-request) is now available.
+5. The [Lab Regrade Request Form](https://bit.ly/431-2024-lab-regrade-request) is now available.
 This form is **optional**, and is used solely for you to ask me to review your grade on one or more of Labs 1-6.
 The form is due at the end of the semester - see the [Calendar](https://thomaselove.github.io/431-2024/calendar.html) for the specific date and time.
     - Details on the Lab Regrade policy [are found here](https://github.com/THOMASELOVE/431-labs-2024/blob/main/README.md#lab-regrade-requests-will-be-reviewed-in-december).
-5. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.
+6. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.

 ---